Lamden/docs/docs/basics_smart_contracts.md

 |Python False       | false |
 |Contracting Timedelta      | object    |
 |Contracting Datetime       | object    |

-What variable would be better for certain situations

 ### 2.5 How to declare a variable